atomatus/java-util/README.md

 # java-util
-Set of utilitaries to help on project development.
+Set of utilities to help on project development.